Fuel Tank Measurements To Take Before You Replace Your Tank

 - Inches From Filler Neck to Drain Point

-Without the right size measurements, you’ll end up with nightmare scenarios like fuel line connectors that are too short.
-New brackets and straps that are correctly sized to secure your tank.
+Without the right size measurements, you’ll end up with nightmare scenarios like fuel line connectors that are too short or brackets and straps that do not fit your new tank.

 While you’re getting your new tank installed, it’s the best time to add some additional accessories and future-proof your fuel storage for anti-theft protection or aesthetic appeal (wraps).